 Now that we live longer and understand the power of embracing healthy lifestyles, looking as young as one feels has become the norm.
 As such, Rhytidectomy, better known as facelift surgery, is no longer the domain of the rich and famous, but people from all walks of life are opting for some kind of facelift procedure from a much younger age than 10 years ago, and for the “younger” patients, this often comes in the form of a short scar facelift (or the BELLA Lift at our practice).
 And quite rightly so.
 Why should the sad effects of gravity – sagging jowls, baggy eyelids, and deep wrinkles – keep you from looking the way you feel inside?

-Since going into lockdown a year ago I have seen an increase in patients requesting more invasive facial procedures.
+Since going into lockdown when Covid struck, I have seen an increase in patients requesting more invasive facial procedures.
 Men and women are more aware of their facial features due to the many hours spent looking at themselves during virtual (Zoom) meetings.
 Never have we spent so much time analysing how facial expressions and emotions change during animation.

 With “working from home” and no “social pressures”, one of my long-standing patients who regularly maintains her youthful appearance with muscle relaxing injections and facial filler treatments took the step to have her short scar facelift procedure.